-The low tide for this winter re-visit coincided with cold, clear skies, that reflected light from the myriad razor clam shells that were scattered on the beach.
+A low tide coincided with cold, clear skies that reflected light from the myriad razor clam shells scattered on the beach.
 The azure blue skies provided a counterpoint to the rich, recently washed sand on this expansive, flat beach.
 The sense of scale and perspective here can be mesmerising and uplifting at the same time.
-Don’t wander too close to the sea as the tide turns back in, since it returns swiftly to the high water mark.
+Take care close to the sea as the tide turns back in, as it returns swiftly to its high water mark.

 An adventurous association with the beach.